Betfair is the World’s Largest Peer to Peer Betting Exchange

 To calculate your commission first take 5% of €350 = €17.5, then deduct 26% (€4.55) to see the commission taken is €12.95.

 To calculate your point earnings you’ll need to convert Euros to UK pounds.
-If the current exchange rate is 1 EUR = 0.8635 GBP – take 12.95*0.8634=£11.18.
-Your point earnings are 111.8.
+If the current exchange rate is 1 EUR = 0.872901831 GBP – take 12.95*0.872901831=£11.30 and therefore your points earnings are 113.

 Betfair Betting Exchange Compared

-The majority of online bookmakers charge 1.91 for odds or even bets.
-This means a 2-way wager where each side has a 50% chance of winning.
-At European decimal odds of 1.91, $100 staked is a wager of risk $100 to win $91.
-Thus, 50% of the time the bookmaker is shorting you $9.00 on the payout.
-That is an average of $4.50 per $100 bet, or 4.5%.
+The majority of online bookmakers charge 1.91 for odds or even bets – meaning a 2-way wager where each side has a 50% chance of winning.
+At European decimal odds of 1.91 $100 staked is a wager of risk $100 to win $91.
+If the bet truly has a 50% chance of winning, then 50% of the time the bookmaker is shorting you $9.00 on the payout, so on average you’re being shorted $4.50 per $100 bet, which otherwise can be stated as 4.5%.
+At Betfair chances are you’d get this same wager matched at true odds of 2.00 and then just need to pay a 5% commission when you win.
+Again you’re winning 50% of the time so on average you’re paying 2.5% commission per $100 wagered.
+Therefore at Betfair single wagers (as opposed to “back” then “lay” trades – also known as hedges) have a 2.5% advantage to overcome instead of the much higher 4.5% Bookmaker advantage.

 Using Betfair to Minimise a Loss